 Freshman Residency Requirement The University of West Alabama requires all freshmen to live on campus for up to one academic year.
 Living on campus provides educational and social benefits not available to students who live off campus.
 The residence halls provide students with a supportive living environment, proximity to academic resources, and convenient access to organized student activities.
 Students first enrolling in the summer are required to live on campus during the summer, fall, and spring semesters.
 Students first enrolling in the fall are required to live on campus during the fall and spring semesters.
 Students first enrolling in the spring are required to live on campus during the spring semester.
-Freshmen seeking an exemption to the housing requirement must fill out a Freshman Housing Exemption Form and must return the form and the required documents to the Housing Office.
-The form is available HERE.
+After submitting their Enrollment Confirmation Fee (ECF), new freshmen must either submit a Housing Application or a Freshman Housing Exemption Form.
+New freshmen seeking an exemption to the housing requirement must fill out a Freshman Housing Exemption Form.
+The exemption form is located HERE.
+Please note that exemption requests will not be considered until the student has paid his/her $200 Enrollment Confirmation Fee.
 August 1st is the deadline to request an exemption from the Freshman Residency Requirement for Fall semester.
 The deadline for Spring semester is December 1st.
 The deadline for Summer semester is May 15th.
 If a student has already checked into the residence halls, he/she must also submit a Housing Agreement Release Form.
-Exemptions to the Freshman Housing Residency Requirement may be requested for the following reasons: The student will be 21 years of age or older by the first day of classes of his/her first semester at UWA The student will be living with his/her parent at the parent's primary residence within a 30-mile radius of Livingston, Alabama The student is married The student is the custodial parent of a dependent child The student is a transfer student and UWA has accepted at least 24 semester credits (does not include AP credit or dual enrollment credits) The student is a military veteran The student will be enrolled less than full-time (12 hours) each semester on campus Sophomores and transfer students that earned college credit prior to graduating from high school (dual enrollment, advanced placement, CLEP, etc.) are required to live on campus their first year of full-time enrollment, if more than 50% of their college credits were earned during dual enrollment, and/or through AP and CLEP tests.
+Exemptions to the Freshman Housing Residency Requirement may be requested for the following reasons: The student will be 21 years of age or older by the first day of classes of his/her first semester at UWA The student will be living with his/her parent at the parent's primary residence within a 30-mile radius of Livingston, Alabama The student is married The student is the custodial parent of a dependent child The student is a transfer student and UWA has accepted at least 24 semester credits (does not include AP credit or dual enrollment credits) The student is a military veteran The student will be enrolled less than full-time (12 hours) each semester on campus Sophomores and transfer students that have earned college credit prior to graduating from high school (dual enrollment, advanced placement, CLEP, etc.) are required to live on campus their first year of full-time enrollment, if they have earned less than 48 credits and more than 50% of their college credits were earned during dual enrollment, and/or through AP and CLEP tests.
 These students are required to live at Gilbert Hall their first year.
 Although they may already have reached sophomore standing, they are considered "first-year freshmen" by the Housing Office until one calendar year after graduating from high school.
 Students who have other compelling reasons that may warrant exemption from the Freshman Residency Requirement should contact the Director of Campus Life and Housing at (205) 652-3768 to discuss their specific issues.
 Once an exemption form is received by the Housing Office, it will be reviewed by the Director of Campus Life and Housing.
 A decision regarding the request will be sent to the student's e-mail address within 14 days.
 Verbal exemptions will not be given.
 If an exemption is denied by the Director of Campus Life and Housing, the student may appeal the decision to the Student Life Committee.
 The student, after being denied an exemption, should contact the Director of Campus Life and Housing for information regarding an appeal.
 Failure to meet the Freshman Residency Requirement, unless an exemption is approved, will result in a charge to the student’s University account each semester of the student’s first academic year equal to the cost of a shared room in Gilbert Hall and a 14-meal plan.
 Disciplinary action may also be taken for failing to comply with the University policy.